We love to show you all the sights!

 There is much to discover in and around Aswan!

-This southern Egyptian city is therefore worth staying.
+This most southern Egyptian city is really worth a stay.

 Below you will find all the sights in a row, with a brief description: